Education & Youth

 - To provide moral education necessary for character building and social improvement.

-Head, Education & Youth, Our Hong Kong Foundation
+Assistant Research Director and Head of Education & Youth, Our Hong Kong Foundation

 Assistant Researcher, Our Hong Kong Foundation